FastComments/fastcomments-wordpress-plugin/README.txt

 - **Full-Text Search** through all of your comments.
 - **SSO** Give your users a seamless commenting experience with our secure and easy **single-sign-on** system.
 - Anonymous commenting (unverified comments auto removed after three days)
+- Ability to export your data at any time.

 == Installation ==